 Determining how to start a capsule wardrobe is really not hard.
 It all starts with a plan and minimizing what you already have.
 You want to reduce what you don’t wear and then find pieces that go together for different outfits.

 Building your own capsule wardrobe is very simple.
 This helps eliminate clutter while making the most of your budget.
 There isn’t a set number of pieces to make your minimalist wardrobe.
-Just try to keep what you can wear over and over with many different items.
+Just try to keep what you can wear over and over with many different items, and try shopping with minimalist clothing brands.

 This will help you reduce the number of pieces you have while keeping what you really love.
 Of course, if it's easier for you, you can use a capsule wardrobe formula.
 This does limit the number of pieces you have but may make it simpler for you starting out.